maelh/radio-frequency-prototype-boards/README.md

 #### DFM (Design for manufacturability) analysis / checks

+The RAR/ZIP file you will receive has several folders: the [`ok` folder contains the production files](https://www.libreservo.com/en/articulo/how-check-jlcpcb-production-files) used by the manufacturer for fabrication and your original design is found in the `yk` folder.

 To review production files received from fabs such as PCBpartner or JLCPCB, you can use [iPCB-DFM](https://www.pcbpartner.com/iPCB-DFM).
 Given the screenshots I received it seems to be the same software that JLCPCB uses for reviewing.

 Another online alternative is [FreeDFM](https://www.my4pcb.com/net35/FreeDFMNet/FreeDFMHome.aspx).